tobyweston/blog/source/_posts/2010-10-18-logging-is-evil-but.markdown

 clear set of requirements from the business (in this case, presumably the support team) can easily get lost in the technical translation.

-> Logging is evil, but if I really *have* to log, be honest about it...
+> Logging is evil, but if you really *have* to, be honest about it...

 Asking the business _"what information do you want to see in the event of x happening"_ rather than assuming they want to see some stack trace in a huge